 Distraction usually works.
-So it’s a great option for managing your child’s behaviour in many situations.
+So it’s a great option for encouraging positive behaviour in many situations.

 Here are distraction tips that usually work for children of all ages:

 - Give your child something else to do.
-Introduce a new activity, toy or game, or even show your child something new they can do with the toy they already have.
+Introduce a new activity, toy or game, or show your child something new they can do with the toy they already have.

 - Change the scene.
 Put your child where they can see different things, or move your child to a new spot either inside or outside.

 - Think ahead.
 Have a few ideas for fun activities.
 It could be as simple as planning some outside play when you can see that your child is getting bored inside.

 - Sing some songs or rhymes together.
 This can be useful when you can’t stop what you’re doing, like when you’re driving or cooking.

-- If you’re out and about, take some fun toys or books that you can pull out when you need them.
+- If you’re out and about, take some toys or books that you can pull out when you need them.

 - Change the topic of conversation.

 - Suggest a simple game or activity.
 For example, suggest your child tries a jigsaw or a game of Uno if they say they have nothing to do.

 - Suggest a break when things aren’t going well.
 For example, you could say, ‘Looks like you’re feeling frustrated with your drawing.
 What about riding your scooter instead?’

 If you sense that your child is bored and needs distraction, why not encourage your child to come up with their own ideas?
 Making the most of boredom can be great for your child’s creativity and problem-solving skills.

 When not to use distraction to change children’s behaviour

-Distraction works best when you can see that your child might be about to do something wrong or get upset.
+Distraction works best when you can see that your child is about to get upset or behave in a challenging way.

 Distraction won’t help if your child: